eng-gabrielscardoso/gis-delivery/README.md

 ## Installation

 This project requires you have installed in your machine the most recent version of Docker and  Docker Composer installed and running, so make sure that you have them.

-First of all, clone the repository in your local environment :
+First of all, clone the repository in your local environment.
+Copy the `.env.example` file as `.env` and set the environment variables that were blank such as `DB_USERNAME` and `DB_PASSWORD`.
+After it you will have a fresh install of project, but not will work before have the vendors installed locally.
+So, you will need to run `docker run --rm -u "$(id -u):$(id -g)" -v "$(pwd):/var/www/html" -w /var/www/html laravelsail/php82-composer:latest composer install --ignore-platform-reqs` to install the Sail Deps and then, if everything runs fine, you will be able to up the containers.

 After make the first steps run the following command in the root of project: